 No. 3: The third trench is located in the Pétrusse Valley at "Schlittenhiwwel".
 The trench is complete.
 The temporary pumping station currently pumps water from the Bonnevoie water treatment plant to Beggen, to treat water from the Bonnevoie sewer lines at the Beggen plant even before the main collector is complete.
-The pipe jacking at the trench at 4, Rue Laurent Ménager has been successfully completed.
-Final construction of the inspection hole is nearly complete.
-The interior installations are under way.
+The pumping station will be taken offline and dismantled by the end of the year.
+Final trench completion works will then be undertaken.

 No. 5: Trench No. 5 is located on Rue Laurent Ménager near the Gaston Diderich Stadium.
-The pipe-jacking machine has been removed from the trench, and there is currently minimal activity on site while awaiting the arrival of the jacked pipe from Rue Munschen Tesch.
+Works completed.

 Nos.
 8/9/10: The trenches on Rue Pierre-Joseph Redouté (No. 8), on Rue de Bastogne (No. 9) and at the Beggen water treatment plant (No. 10) are complete.
 The section of the drain network joining these three trenches is also complete.